BonsaiAI/bonsaiai.github.io/source/includes/getting-started/_install.html.md

 ```
 bonsai create myMountainCarBrain
 ```
-You may give your brain a name with `bonsai create brainName` but there is no option for a description with this method.
+You may give your brain a name with `bonsai create brainName` but there is no option for a description with this method but after you create your BRAIN, you can change its description from the web on the BRAIN Details page.

 # Train your BRAIN